Ancaster Branch Accessible Door Out of Order

 Donors of $25,000 or more may name a fund and choose to direct the donation to a specific field of interest in consultation with the Library Board.

 Those interested in making an endowment contribution are encouraged to contact the Library.
-Library staff will work together with the donor or the donor’s lawyer, accountant, life insurance agent, or financial planner to establish which type of donation best meets the donor’s goals.
+Library employees will work together with the donor or the donor’s authorized representative to establish which type of donation best meets the donor’s goals.

 Both the Library and the HCF recognize all donations to endowment funds.
 Donors of named funds are recognized in the Hamilton Community Foundation’s Annual Report each year.
 The wishes of any donors wanting to remain anonymous will be respected.